sirrahd/resume/resume.txt

     -   Building new collaboration features for cross-platform Office applications.

     Program Manager II, *OneDrive for Business*, 2013-2014
-    -   Managed development of the OneDrive for Business Mac client beta.
+    -   Managed development of the OneDrive for Business Mac beta client.
     -   Led the OneDrive for Business Mac Technology Adoption Program (TAP), managing over 100 customer relationships.
     -   Drove initiatives to improve the reliability of the OneDrive for